1 WSCC's and others' responsibilities

-- Use warning signs on all approaches if you carry out extensive work.
+- warning signs are used on all approaches if you carry our extensive work

-- Try and carry out work at off-peak times and in daylight.
+- you try to carry our work at off-peak times and in daylight

-- Only use equipment that is in good condition and visible to road users.
+- you only use equipment that is in good condition and visible to road users

-- Do not throw debris into the path of traffic, and remove it from the road, verge and drains.
+- debris is kept off the path of traffic and is removed from the road, verge and drains.